 Fast Facts (Psychology)

-Over 30 Pacific Union College psychology students and faculty attended the 93rd Western Psychological Association (WPA) convention in Reno, Nevada, April 25-28, to present undergraduate research projects.
-This year, a PUC group earned a regional award in the Psi Chi poster session, which came with a $300 check.
+- More than 30 Pacific Union College psychology students and faculty attended the 94th Western Psychological Association (WPA) convention in Portland, Oregon, April 24-27, to present undergraduate research projects.
+Three of our six presentations won a regional award in the Psi Chi poster session, and each earned a $300 check.

-- The department scored at the 99th percentile of all college and university psychology departments administering the MFT exam in 2012
+- During each of the past 7 years, the department scored at the 90th percentile or higher among all college and university psychology departments administering the MFT exam.

-- PUC Psychology majors are successful at gaining acceptance into graduate school.
-Our students have been accepted into the most prestigious university based programs (like Yale, UCLA, and Purdue), the most popular professional programs (like Palo Alto University and the California School of Professional Psychology) and the leading Christian programs (like Loma Linda University and Fuller Theological Seminary).
+- PUC psychology majors are successful at gaining acceptance into graduate school.
+Our students have been accepted into the most prestigious university-based programs (like Yale, UCLA, and Purdue), the most popular professional programs (like Palo Alto University and the California School of Professional Psychology) and the leading religiously affiliated programs (like Loma Linda University and Fuller Theological Seminary).

 Fast Facts (Social Work)